jasbeaking/CS-330/README.md

 - Creating individual objects
 - Refining interactions

-These strategies—like **prototyping** and **documenting design choices** will help in future projects where complex systems need to be well-organized and maintainable.
+These strategies, like **prototyping** and **documenting design choices**, will help in future projects where complex systems need to be well-organized and maintainable.

 ### Developing Programs
 When developing the 3D scene, I focused on: